Freelance Translators’ Directory

 Possibilities of CPD include reading foreign language newspapers, magazines and journals in their specialist subjects, foreign travel, watching foreign language television programmes and listening to foreign language radio.
 But language skills can further be improved/kept up to date by frequently communicating with people in other countries, participating in webinars, conferences, seminars and workshops.

-If you are a freelance translator who fulfills the above requirements and are seeking translation work from direct clients rather than relying on translation agencies, please visit our Freelance Translators’ Directory to check whether your language combination is still vacant in your country before contacting Erika Baker for more information.
+If you are a freelance translator who fulfills the above requirements and are seeking translation work from direct clients rather than relying on translation agencies, please visit our Freelance Translators’ Directory to check whether your language combination is still vacant in your country.
+Having checked, you can then contact Erika Baker for more information.
+Her contact details are on the “About us” page.

 Why do some Iolante translators offer to translate into and out of their mother tongue?